chuc92man/docker-stacks/datacube-notebook/README.md

 Alpha version of an [Open Data Cube](https://www.opendatacube.org/) Jupyter Notebook Stack.
 Please visit the [documentation site](https://zero-to-jupyterhub.readthedocs.io/en/latest/user-environment.html#customize-an-existing-docker-image) for help using and contributing to this repo.

-## Building
+## Building the Docker image

-Pre-built images can be conveniently pulled from [Docker Hub](https://hub.docker.com/r/luigidifraia/datacube-notebook).
+For most users pre-built Docker images will work just fine.
+These that can be conveniently pulled from [Docker Hub](https://hub.docker.com/r/luigidifraia/datacube-notebook).

 A custom Docker image for Open Data Cube can be built from this repo as per below: